 - Select a course and Join

-- Once a course has started, applicant will be able to access the course material
+- Once a course has started, applicants will be able to access the course material

 - After the start date, students will be able to access the course by following the Go To Course link on My Courses page.